-The Metro Ice Sports Arena (now called Buccaneer Arena) had already existed for a couple decades when September 1979 rolled around and the facility was showing its age.
+The venue we now call Buccaneer Arena had already existed for a couple decades when September 1979 rolled around and the facility was showing its age.
 It had been a few years since the arena last had a regular tenant and while professional minor league hockey had called the arena home throughout the 1960s and early 1970s, Des Moines was off the radar of organized hockey at this point.
 Nonetheless, the facility was able to snag a preseason National Hockey League exhibition featuring the St. Louis Blues and the U.S. Olympic team which was starting its own tour.
-By now everyone knows where the U.S. Olympic team finished that following February and in many ways the seeds of that Gold Medal were sewn at the Metro Ice Sports Arena, however, the seeds of the Buccaneers were also planted.
+By now everyone knows where the U.S. Olympic team finished that following February and in some ways the seeds of that Gold Medal were sewn at the Des Moines, however, the seeds of the Buccaneers were also planted.

 Hockey enthusiasts in the area were hopeful the game would attract another franchise for the arena and help save the sport in the region as interest had fallen off greatly since pro hockey’s departure.
 Upon asking for his own suggestions, Olympic coach Herb Brooks recommended the area start a junior team to serve as a regular tenant for the facility and help fuel the slowly dying youth hockey program.
 Brooks himself had seen the effects of junior hockey and its potential for growth having brought several players from the St. Paul Vulcans to his Minnesota teams in the 1970s.